strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

   # ... other rebalancing related configuration
 ```

+When the `spec.cruiseControl.autoRebalance` is set and a specific rebalancing mode refers to a "template" `KafkaRebalance` custom resource, the operator checks that it exists in the first place.
+If it doesn't, the operator logs a warning about auto-rebalancing being ignored (as it wasn't set at all) because referring to a non existing "template" `KafkaRebalance` custom resource.
+In this case, the scaling process proceeds as usual: the scale up just runs (without any following rebalance) while the scale down could be blocked (because no rebalance ran to get topics' partitions off the brokers to remove).

-When the `spec.cruiseControl.autoRebalance` is set and a specific rebalancing mode refers to a "template" `KafkaRebalance` custom resource, the operator automatically creates a corresponding `KafkaRebalance` custom resource when the user scales the cluster, by adding and/or removing brokers.
+If the referenced "template" `KafkaRebalance` custom resource exists, the operator automatically creates a corresponding `KafkaRebalance` custom resource when the user scales the cluster, by adding and/or removing brokers.
 The operator copies over goals and rebalancing options from the referenced "template" resource to the "actual" rebalancing one and also adds the `spec.mode` and `spec.brokers` to it, based on the scaling operation the user asked for and on which brokers.
 This is the reason way the same fields specified in the "template" `KafkaRebalance` custom resource are ignored.
-The "actual" `KafkaRebalance` custom resource could be named as `<my-cluster-name>-auto-rebalancing-<mode>` where the `<my-cluster-name>` part comes from the `metadata.name` in the `Kafka` custom resource, and the `<mode>` is referring to which rebalancing has to run (add or remove brokers).
+The "actual" `KafkaRebalance` custom resource will be named as `<my-cluster-name>-auto-rebalancing-<mode>` where the `<my-cluster-name>` part comes from the `metadata.name` in the `Kafka` custom resource, and the `<mode>` is referring to which rebalancing has to run (add or remove brokers).

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2